solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/retries/retries.proto.sk.md

 ### RetryBackOff

 This specifies the retry policy interval for backoffs.
-Note that if the base interval provided is larger than the maximum interval, there will be an error.
+Note that if the base interval provided is larger than the maximum interval OR if any of the durations passed are <= 0 MS, there will be an error.

 ```yaml
 "baseInterval": .google.protobuf.Duration